typescene/typescene.github.io/_index.md

 ### Scales effortlessly

 All it takes to get started with Typescene is a single command.
-From there, the robust object-oriented model makes it easy to scale up simply by adding the components you need.
+From there, the intuitive object-oriented architecture makes it easy to scale up simply by adding the components you need.

 </section>
 <br>